 Horizontal cable manager with brush strip is often made of steel and nylon bristles.
 It is mainly used for allowing cables to be passed from the front to the rear of the rack, with the advantages of promoting proper airflow through the rack and keeping dust and dirt out of the rack.

 Horizontal cable manager provides an efficient way to manage high performance copper, fiber optic, or coaxial cables on server racks.
 It is typically used in applications where Moves, Adds and Changes (MAC) frequently happen.
 FS.COM provides a wide array of cable management tools in multiple configurations.
-Our popular Horizontal cable management solution includes single-sided/double sided finger duct horizontal cable manager, metal horizontal lacer panel with D-rings, and so on.
-Whatever you need to tidy up your server rack cables, feel free to visit www.fs.com.
+Our popular Horizontal cable management solution includes single-sided/double sided finger duct horizontal cable manager, metal horizontal lacer panel with D-rings, etc. Whatever you need to tidy up your server rack cables, feel free to visit www.fs.com.